 C. Brothers Park: The gravel multi-use path which was recently completed by an adjacent developer will be extended through Brothers Park to connect cyclists and pedestrians to the community center and local shopping areas.
 This path will travel through a natural, wooded area and increase the accessibility to nature for walkers and cyclists.

 D. Payne Road and Venture Way: Improvements at this location include 230m of painted-on street cycling facilities, 130m of paved and 140m of gravel multi-use path.
 These improvements address three small network gaps, allowing visitors and residents to travel safely from Gibsons Way to Reed Road.
 At the crossing of Payne Road and Venture Way, a painted crosswalk as well as a Rapid Flashing Beacon (flashing lights activated by a pedestrian or cyclist) will be installed.
+(Painted on-street cycle path completed at Venture Way/Gibsons Way in summer 2021.)

 E. Reed Road (Payne Road to Park Road): As per a recent service agreement with a nearby developer, a multi-use pathway will be installed along a portion of Reed Road between Payne Road to Park Road.
 The resulting 170m gap will be closed via a paved multi-use path, which will allow cyclists and pedestrians a safe and comfortable connection to cycling facilities and public amenities along Park Road.
+Click here for updates on the Reed Road improvements.

 F. Marine Drive: A welcome sign, directional signage and pavement markings for cyclists entering the community near Armours Beach from the BC Ferry Terminal in Langdale is proposed to better inform tourists of the Town’s cycling facilities.
 Pavement markings along Marine Drive for on-street cyclists are also proposed all the way to Jacks Lane.
 An additional curb bulge will also be added at the Jacks Lane intersection to control the speed of traffic travelling through the commercial corridor.
 This will create a safer and more comfortable environment for cyclists.